rpanachi/typing-game/README.md

 - **Invalid Image Handling**: Images marked invalid if confidence < 70%, no matching object found, or 404 error
 - **Game Filtering**: Game only uses verified images (verified: 'yes')
 - **Image Replacement**: Automated Unsplash API search for invalid images using English word as search term
+- **Difficulty Levels**: Each word has difficulty levels (easy, medium, hard) for both English and Portuguese
+- **Difficulty Filtering**: Words can be filtered by difficulty level in the game

 ## Features